 Collin Campbell Managing Director for Audio Content and Strategy

-Collin Campbell is the Managing Editor for Broadcast at Southern California Public Radio.
+Collin Campbell is the Managing Director for Audio Content and Strategy for Broadcast at Southern California Public Radio.
 He oversees its award-winning shows and hosts, as well as programming on 89.3 KPCC-FM in Los Angeles and Orange Counties, 89.1 KUOR-FM in the Inland Empire, 90.1 KVLA-FM in the Coachella Valley.
-As a Managing Editor, Collin helps lead a cross-platform team which spans kpcc.org, KPCC podcasts, on-demand audio and Crawford Family Forum events.
+As a Managing Director, Collin helps lead a cross-platform team which spans kpcc.org, KPCC podcasts, on-demand audio and Crawford Family Forum events.

 Before joining SCPR, Campbell spent almost 10 years at WNYC in New York, reporting and producing for local and national programs.
 He was the co-creator and Executive Producer of Freakonomics Radio, a program born as a podcast which grew to regular segments on Marketplace and a series of hour-long specials carried on more than 200 public radio stations nationwide.
 He was also Senior Producer on the team that created The Takeaway as a live morning show, co-produced with the New York Times and BBC World Service.
 From 2002 to 2006, he reported on everything from New York City’s subways to the 2004 Republican National Convention and produced "Morning Edition" for the largest public radio audience in the country.
 His work has appeared on NPR News programs, Marketplace, The World, On The Media, The Takeaway, WNYC, WFUV, KALW, KALX, KPFA and in print in the Houston Chronicle, Legal Affairs and New York magazine.